by Matt Frankel, CFP | Oct. 22, 2018

 HSAs are often confused with flexible spending accounts, or FSAs.
 While both are designed to help American families save for healthcare expenses on a tax-advantaged basis, there are a few key differences.
 Specifically:

 The main downside to health savings accounts is that not everyone can get one.
 As I briefly mentioned in the last section, you need to have a qualifying high-deductible health plan as defined by the IRS.

-For 2018, qualified individuals can contribute as much as $3,450 to their HSA if they have individual health coverage, or as much as $6,850 if they have a family health plan.
+For 2020, qualified individuals can contribute as much as $3,550 to their HSA if they have individual health coverage, or as much as $7,100 if they have a family health plan.
 Like many other tax-advantaged savings vehicles, HSA participants over 50 have a catch-up contribution allowance -- they can contribute an additional $1,000 per year on top of their applicable limit.

-Third, if your employer makes contributions on your behalf, they'll count toward your annual limit.
+In addition, if your employer makes contributions on your behalf, they'll count toward your annual limit.
 In other words, the limits I just discussed are the total contribution limits from all sources.

 The IRS publishes a list of common items that it considers to be "medical expenses" in Publication 502.
 To be clear, this isn't an exhaustive list, so just because a certain expense isn't on it doesn't necessarily mean that it's ineligible for HSA spending.